dialchain/dial/specs/README.md

     ]
 }
 ```
-The id of an active token is unique among all active tokenn in the network.
+The id of an active token is unique among all active tokens in the network.
 The id of an expired token can be reused.

+# Asset
+An [Asset](./Asset.md) is a token controlled by another token (entity).

+# Asset Class
+An asset class is a token describing a category of assets.
+It also provides a schema, control rules and a unit of account for all assets of that class.

-# Entities
+# Entity
 An entity is a unit of interaction.
 An entity can therefore produce assertions.

 ## Verification Method
 The simplest form of an entity is a verification method.
-This is a public key, enhanced with the indication of key algorithm associated with the key.
+This is a public key, enhanced with the indication of a key algorithm associated with the key.
 Bellow is the example of a standalone verification method:
 ```json
 {
     "type": "Ed25519VerificationKey2021",
     "publicKeyMultibase": "z4DiXDE9t44qkq6uGmrhwWZHsTFofqmaKvuTWq687UawA"
 }
 ```
 ## Participant
-A [participant](./Participant.md) is an entity that has a representation in the dial network.
-A computer in the network, an app on the user's mobile phone can be seen as participants if they are given a unique identifier.
+A [participant](./Participant.md) is an entity that has a reputation in the dial network.
+A computer in the network, an app on the user's mobile phone can be seen as participants if they are given a unique identifiers.
 A participant asserts by the mean of generating digital signatures of some declarations.
 A participant decalaration is used to list verification and assertion methods exposed by the participant.

 ## Validator
 A [validator](./Validator.md) is an active participant that takes the duty of validating declarations sent by other participants to the network.